-For risk management, the Board, through the Enterprise Risk Management (“ERM”) Committee, would determine the company’s level of risk tolerance and identify, assess and monitor key business risks including anti-bribery and corruption risk to safeguard shareholders’ investments and the company’s assets.
+For risk management, the Board, through the Enterprise Risk Management (“ERM”) Committee, would determine the Company’s level of risk tolerance and identify, assess and monitor key business risks including anti-bribery and corruption risk to safeguard shareholders’ investments and the Company’s assets.

-For internal control. the Board confirms that there is a continuous process in place to identify, evaluate and manage the significant risks that may affect the achievement of business objectives.
-The process which has been instituted throughout the Group is updated and reviewed from time to time to be relevant to the changes in the business environment, and this on-going process has been in place for the whole financial year under review and up to the date of adoption of this Annual Report.
+For internal control, the Board confirms that there is a continuous process in place to identify, evaluate and manage the significant risks that may affect the achievement of business objectives.
+The process which has been instituted throughout the Group is updated and reviewed from time to time to stay relevant to the changes in the business environment, and this ongoing process has been in place for the whole financial year under review and up to the date of adoption of this Annual Report.

 The Board recognises that risk management is an integral part of the Group’s business objectives and is critical for the Group to achieve continued profitability and sustainable growth in shareholders’ value.
-In pursuing these objectives, the Group has adopted an ERM Framework to manage its risk and opportunities to support its long-term strategy and success.
-The ERM Committee which reports directly to the Audit Committee was established by the Board, with the primary responsibility of ensuring the effective functioning of ERM Framework.
+In pursuing these objectives, the Group has adopted an ERM Framework in managing and addressing its sustainability risk and opportunities to support its long-term strategy and success.
+The ERM Committee which reports directly to the Audit Committee (“AC”) was established by the Board, with the primary responsibility of ensuring the effective functioning of ERM Framework.

-The ERM framework is professionally developed based on internationally recognised standards.
-The ERM Committee has developed a risk assessment template, whereby the current year actual incidences and impacts for the respective risk identified were recorded for review and mitigating actions were established.
+The ERM Framework is professionally developed based on internationally recognised standards.
+The ERM Committee has developed a risk assessment template, whereby the current year actual incidences and impacts for the respective risk identified were recorded for review, risk profiling and mitigating actions.

 The ERM Committee meeting is held quarterly to identify any new risks, assess, evaluate and manage risks of the Group.
-The quarterly review ensures the risks are current and relevant.
-Risks mitigation are planned and implemented for the identified risks.
+The quarterly review ensures the mitigation actions are implemented effectively for the identified risks and incidences.
 Risks mitigation programme would include policy changes, establishment on new procedures and internal control work instructions, improvement in system controls, surveillance report and other measures.
-For the year under review, the identified risks are vendor risk, new competition risk, market risk, credit risk, project risk, business model/technology risk, political risk, inventory risk, fraud risk and operational compliance risk.
-The actual financial impact from the risks (if applicable) is also reviewed on a quarterly basis.
+For the year under review, the top ten (10) identified risks are market risk, credit risk, vendor risk, political risk, inventory risk, project risk, business model/technology risk, new competition risk, bribery and corruption risk, and business disruption risk.
+The actual financial impact from the risks is also reviewed on a quarterly basis.
 Enhancements are made in line with the Board’s commitment to improve the Group’s governance, risk management and control framework, and practicing effective control culture and environment for the Group’s business operations.
-The on-going ERM exercise is presented quarterly to the Audit Committee for the Board to be updated on the risk management amendments.
+The quarterly ERM reports including any new initiatives and risk management procedures are presented to the AC.

 The disclosures in this statement do not include the risk management and internal control practices of the Group’s associate company, ISATEC Sdn.
 Bhd. (“ISATEC”).
-Risk management and internal control procedures of the Group are also applicable to our joint venture company, namely Enrich Platinum Sdn.
-Bhd. (“EPSB”). the Group’s interests in this entity are safeguarded through the appointment of members of the Group to the board of EPSB.
+Risk management and internal control procedures of the Group are also applicable to our joint venture company, Enrich Platinum Sdn.
+Bhd. (“EPSB”).
+The Group maintained Board seats in both entities to safeguard its interests in EPSB and ISATEC.

-The Board is aware of the importance of an effective Business Continuity Management (“BCM”) programme particularly in identifying potential threats to the organisation and the impact such threats may have on business operations.
+The Board is aware of the importance of an effective Business Continuity Management (“BCM”) programme particularly in crisis and disaster management of the organisation and the impact of such threats may have on business operations.
 Additionally, it provides a framework for building organisational resilience that safeguard the interests of its stakeholders, reputation and value creating activities.

 The Group has launched its BCM plan to all business units.
 The Group has also communicated its group-wide awareness on BCM to form the organisation’s core values and effective management in order to enhance the realisation of the business unit’s responsibility and accountability in ensuring the preparedness of the organisation’s resiliency to crisis.

-The Group performed notification-tree exercises to test responses from employees on 13 November 2018 with regards to BCM and the results were satisfactory.
+The Group performed notification-tree exercises to test responses from employees on 1 April 2021 and 1 October 2021 with regards to BCM and the results were satisfactory.

 Further to that, the Group also performed an Enterprise Resource Planning (“ERP”) system failover test to remote site and the results were positive.
 The Group has a disaster recovery location for ERP and other core systems at a data centre in Cyberjaya, Selangor to cater for mishap in the event of a disaster.

-The Board through the Audit Committee endorsed and approved the scope of work for the internal audit function through review of its one-year audit plan.
+The Board through the AC endorsed and approved the scope of work for the internal audit (“IA”) function through review of its one-year audit plan.

-Internal audit functions are executed by an outsourced independent professional firm and VSTECS’ in-house internal audit team respectively to review the sufficiency and adequacy of key internal controls on auditable areas, to highlight any weaknesses in internal control of existing standard practices and to provide recommendations to improve the internal controls within the Group.
+IA functions are executed by an outsourced independent professional firm and VSTECS’ in-house IA team respectively to assess and review the sufficiency and adequacy of key internal controls on auditable areas, to highlight any weaknesses in internal control of existing standard practices and to provide recommendations to improve the internal controls within the Group.
 Scope of IA include review of internal control procedures, assessment of the Group’s governance and risk management.

-The Internal Auditors report directly to the Audit Committee on improvement measures pertaining to internal control, including subsequent follow-up and monitoring the progress of remedial action plans to determine the extent of their recommendations that have been implemented by the Management.
-Internal audit reports are submitted to the Audit Committee, who reviews the findings with Management at its quarterly meetings.
+The Internal Auditors report directly to the AC on improvement measures pertaining to internal control, including subsequent follow-up and monitoring the progress of remedial action plans to determine the extent of their recommendations that have been implemented by the Management.
+IA reports are submitted to the AC, who reviews the findings with Management at its quarterly meetings.
 The Management is responsible for ensuring that corrective actions to control weaknesses are implemented within a defined time frame.
-The status of implementation is monitored through follow-up audits which are also reported to the Audit Committee.
+The status of implementation is monitored through follow-up audits which are also reported to the AC.

 The key elements of the Group’s internal control systems are described below:

 - The Board has established the Board Committees with clearly defined delegation of responsibilities within the defined terms of reference.
-These committees include the Audit Committee, Remuneration Committee and Nominating Committee which have been set up to assist the Board to perform its oversight functions.
-The committees have the authority to examine all matters within their scope and report to the Board their recommendations; and
+These committees include the AC, Remuneration Committee and Nominating Committee which have been set up to assist the Board to perform its oversight functions.
+The committees have the authority to examine all matters within their scope and report to the Board on their recommendation; and

-- Operational Committees have also been established with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
+- Management has also been established with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
 These committees include the Management Committee, ERM Committee, ABC Compliance Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.

-- Quarterly financial results and other information are provided to the Audit Committee and the Board.
+- Quarterly financial results and other information are provided to the AC and the Board.
 This oversight review allows the Board to monitor and evaluate the Group's performance in achieving its corporate objectives;

 - The annual budget is reviewed and approved by the Board.
 The actual performance would be reviewed against the targets on a quarterly basis allowing timely response and necessary action plans to be taken to improve the performance;

-- Comprehensive financial accounts and management reports are prepared and reviewed by the Management Committee monthly for effective monitoring and decision-making;
+- Comprehensive financial accounts and management reports are prepared and reviewed by the Management Committee on a monthly basis for effective monitoring and decision-making;

 - Policies and procedures of core business processes are documented in a series of Standard Operating Procedures and are implemented throughout the Group.
-These policies and procedures are subject to periodic reviews, updates and continuous improvements to reflect the changing risks and operational needs;
+These policies and procedures are subject to periodic reviews, updates and continuous improvements to stay relevant to the changing risks and operational needs;

 - Professionalism and competence of staff are maintained through a rigorous recruitment process, continuous in-house training, job quality improvement and a performance appraisal and review system;